onixgod/SOC-Automation-Project/README.md

 >-   Name: `SOAR`
 >-   Profile: `Analyst`

--   Set password for the analyst account
+-   Set the password for the analyst account

 **Figure 139: Preview Normal-Analyst Account**